IKE Platform

 ws:post-release — bump to next development version

-Post-release version bump across workspace subprojects.
-After a release, this goal bumps every checked-out subproject’s POM version to the specified nextVersion, commits the change, pushes if a remote exists, then updates workspace.yaml to reflect the new development versions.
+Post-release version bump across the working set.
+After a release, this goal bumps every checked-out member’s POM version to the specified nextVersion, commits the change, pushes if a remote exists, then updates workspace.yaml to reflect the new development versions.

 Components are processed in topological order so that upstream components bump before their downstreams.